Ultimate-Hosts-Blacklist/dev-center/README.md

 Want to compare a list with the current state of the Ultimate Hosts Blacklist ?
 Simply move to the [`compare-with-system`](https://github.com/Ultimate-Hosts-Blacklist/dev-center/tree/compare-with-system) branch.

-## Whitelisting script
+## Whitelisting program

-Want to use our whitelist system and list again your list or hosts file ?
-Simply move to the [`whitelisting`](https://github.com/Ultimate-Hosts-Blacklist/dev-center/tree/whitelisting) branch.
+We created a whitelisting program for the world to use!
+[Read more about it](https://github.com/Ultimate-Hosts-Blacklist/whitelist/tree/script).

-## How does our backend work ?
+## How does our backend work?

 Here is a graph!